tobyscott25/blog/content/posts/auth-github-cli-over-ssh/index.md

 If the repository you cloned is private you will have been asked to enter your SSH key's passphrase.
 You will be prompted for this every time it requires authentication when talking to the remote (GitHub), which can get annoying fast.
 Let's use `ssh-agent` to handle that for us.

-You'll want to check if the SSH agent is running and start it if it's not.
-You can do that with this command:
+First, run the following command to start the SSH agent in the background:

 ```bash
 eval $(ssh-agent -s)